Tampa Bay Lightning Reassign Defenseman Max Groshev to Syracuse Crunch

 Syracuse Crunch News Release

-SYRACUSE, N.Y. - The Tampa Bay Lightning have reassigned defenseman Maxim Groshev to the Syracuse Crunch, Vice President and General Manager Julien BriseBois announced today.
+SYRACUSE, N.Y. - The Tampa Bay Lightning have reassigned defenseman Max Groshev to the Syracuse Crunch, Vice President and General Manager Julien BriseBois announced today.

-Groshev, 23, has played in 17 games with Syracuse this season, recording six assists and four penalty minutes with a plus-8 rating.
-The 6-foot-2, 196-pound defenseman leads all Crunch skaters for plus/minus while ranking second among all Syracuse defensemen for assists, points (6, tied) and shots on goal (36).
+Groshev, 23, has played in 19 games with Syracuse this season, recording seven assists and eight penalty minutes with a plus-8 rating.
+The 6-foot-2, 196-pound defenseman leads all Crunch skaters for plus/minus while ranking second among all Syracuse defensemen for assists, points (7, tied) and shots on goal (39).

 Single game tickets and ticket packages for the 2025-26 season are on sale now and can be purchased in person at the Crunch office located inside the Upstate Medical University Arena at Onondaga County War Memorial at 800 S. State St. in Syracuse, by calling the office at 315-473-4444 or online through Ticketmaster.
 For the latest Crunch news, visit www.syracusecrunch.com or follow the club on Facebook (www.facebook.com/syracusecrunch), X (@SyracuseCrunch) and Instagram (@syracusecrunch).